Ottawa in 2050: Extreme weather events

 - Significant flooding along the Ottawa River in the spring of 2017 and 2019 resulted in extensive property damage and health concerns

-- Tornadoes in 2018 and 2019 caused extensive damage to property and power outages.
+- Tornadoes in 2018 and 2019 caused extensive damage to property and prolonged power outages.

-- A prolonged extreme heat event that latest six days in July 2018.
+- A prolonged extreme heat event that lasted six days in July 2018.
 On Canada Day, at the hottest time of the day, humidex levels made it feel like 47 degrees Celsius.

 What we are expecting